intrbiz/bergamot-site/src/main/views/faq.md

 Out of the box, Bergamot gives you distributed monitoring.
 Workers are loosely coupled via message queues to the core scheduling / result processing.
-This single change solves the biggest failing of Nagios, granted this is partially tackled by Naemon.
+This single change solves the biggest failing of Nagios.

-Read the developer docs, for more details.

 ### Can Bergamot distribute / load-balance plugin execution?

 Yes.
-Bergamot uses RabbitMQ by default to queue messages between the Bergamot Master daemon and Bergamot worker daemons.
+Bergamot uses RabbitMQ by default to queue messages between the Bergamot Master nodes and Bergamot worker nodes.
 Routing of messages is flexible and configurable.
 Therefore it is possible to have multiple workers executing checks (load-balancing) and also to distribute checks between different queues (distributed monitoring).
 There is no limit to the number of workers which can be running, or to the number of queues which can be used.

 ### Can Bergamot be configured live?

-You bet ya (it will be able to soon).
-You can add checks, live, via the UI.
-There is no need to restart Bergamot to load configuration changes.
-Configuration and state is persisted into a PostgreSQL database.
-You will also be able to import configuration, whilst Bergamot is running.
-The aim is not never have to restart Bergamot.
+You bet ya.
+You can add checks, live, via the UI and API.
+Effort is taken to apply configuration changes atomically and with least impact.
+The intention is to support small and constant configuration changes.
+Modern infrastructures are flexible and changing often, a monitoring system need to cope with this.
+Coupled with clustering of all Bergamot Monitoring daemons and the lack of any single point of failure, the aim is not Bergamot Monitoring to have high availability out of the box.

 ### Does Bergamot have an API?

-It will have.
-Clients will be able to execute RPC calls and listen to events.
-This will be accessible over RabbitMQ and web-sockets.
+Yes.
+Bergamot Monitoring has a rich REST based web services API.
+The API can be used to perform any action that can be performed via the web user interface.
+In addition a webs socket API can be used to receive realtime updates on checks.
+Should more integration be required, the message queues can be used where required.

 ### Why did you write it in Java?